Linear Viscoelastic Properties of the Vertex Model for Epithelial Tissues: Introduction

 \section{Introduction}

-The development and maintenance of tissues requires close coordination of biochemical and mechanical signaling~\cite{lecuit2011force,heisenberg2013forces,hannezo2019mechanochemical}.
+The development and maintenance of tissues requires close coordination of mechanical and biochemical signaling~\cite{lecuit2011force,heisenberg2013forces,hannezo2019mechanochemical}.
 There is, for instance, mounting evidence for the key role played by tissue material properties and their regulation during embryonic development~\cite{petridou2019tissue}.
 Tissues must be able to adjust their mechanical properties in response to internal and external stimuli.
-In particular, epithelial tissues, which line all cavities in the body and demarcate organs, must sustain substantial mechanical stresses while also supporting numerous biological processes such as selective diffusion and absorption/secretion~\cite{ross2006histology}.
-In homeostasis, the tissue must maintain its shape and resist deformation while remaining flexible.
+In particular, epithelial tissues, which line all cavities in the body and demarcate organs, must sustain substantial mechanical stresses while also supporting numerous biological processes such as selective diffusion and absorption/secretion of molecules~\cite{ross2006histology}.
+In homeostasis, epithelia must maintain their shape and resist deformation while remaining flexible.
 The tissue must also be able to regenerate and repair itself, often with fast turnover, e.g., in gut epithelia~\cite{krndija2019active}.
-Furthermore, in morphogenesis, the tissue must take up a specific shape and function~\cite{wolpert2015principles}.
-During metastasis, however, the shape is lost and cancer cells invade surrounding healthy tissue~\cite{weinberg2013biology}.
+Furthermore, in morphogenesis, the epithelial tissue must take up a specific shape and function~\cite{wolpert2015principles}, but this shape is lost during metastasis when cancer cells invade surrounding healthy tissues~\cite{weinberg2013biology}.
 All of these processes require that cells be able to move, often over distances much larger than the cell size.
-During cell migration, however, the tissue must maintain its integrity.
-It is, therefore, not surprising that tissues exhibit rich viscoelastic behavior~\cite{forgacs1998viscoelastic}.
-Unlike passive viscoelastic materials, a tissue can actively tune its rheological response, making the study of its rheology not only important for understanding biological functions but also an interesting problem from the perspective of the physics of active matter systems~\cite{marchetti2013hydrodynamics}.
+During cell migration, however, the epithelial tissue must maintain its integrity.
+It is, therefore, not surprising that epithelia exhibit rich viscoelastic behavior~\cite{forgacs1998viscoelastic}.
+Unlike passive viscoelastic materials, an epithelial tissue can actively tune its rheological response, making the study of its rheology not only important for understanding biological functions but also an interesting problem from the perspective of the physics of active matter systems~\cite{marchetti2013hydrodynamics}.